A graph-informed regret metric for optimal distributed control

 When using linear output-feedback controllers, complying with the communication network topology imposes structural constraints on the controller transfer function matrix in terms of sparsity patterns and fixed communication delays.
 Designing optimal distributed controllers under such structural constraints is notoriously challenging, as highlighted by Witsenhausen's counterexample~\cite{witsenhausen1968counterexample}.
-A landmark contribution was given in~\cite{rotkowitz2005characterization}, where the authors proposed the Quadratic Invariance (QI), a sufficient~\cite{rotkowitz2005characterization} and necessary~\cite{lessard2011quadratic} condition for synthesizing sparse controllers that minimize closed-loop norms for linear systems.
+A landmark contribution was given in~\cite{rotkowitz2005characterization}, where the authors proposed the Quadratic Invariance (QI), a sufficient~\cite{rotkowitz2005characterization} and necessary~\cite{lessard2011quadratic} condition for synthesizing sparse controllers that minimize closed-loop norms for linear systems in a convex way.
 More recently, it has been shown that QI is always satisfied for network controllers that share the same communication graph as the plant~\cite{vamsi2015optimal,rantzer2019realizability,naghnaeian2024youla}, while for sparsity patterns that do not satisfy QI, convex approximation methods have been developed~\cite{wang2019system,furieri2020sparsity}.\looseness-1

-Beyond parameterizing distributed policies, a fundamental question in optimal control is how to evaluate the performance of a controller in the presence of disturbances.
+Beyond parameterizing distributed policies, a fundamental question is how to evaluate controller performance under disturbances.
 Classical control methods rely on closed-loop norms such as $\H2$ and $\Hinfty$, which embed specific assumptions about disturbance characteristics.
 The $\H2$ norm assumes disturbances are generated by stochastic processes, whereas the $\Hinfty$ norm considers worst-case bounded-energy disturbances~\cite{goel2023regret}.
 However, when real disturbances deviate from these assumptions, such metrics may fail to provide meaningful performance characterization.